Frances Hamilton Psychotherapy; Counselling & Supervision UKCP;MBACP

 I am a registered member of the British Association of Counsellors and Psychotherapists (MBACP) and abide by their Code of Ethics and Good Practice.

-I am an Associate Professional member of West Midlands Institute of Psychotherapy qualified as a Jungian Analytical Psychotherapist and registered with UKCP.
+I am a Professional member of West Midlands Institute of Psychotherapy qualified as a Jungian Analytical Psychotherapist and registered with UKCP.
 I also abide by their Code of Ethics and Good Practice.

 Areas of counselling I deal with